Kurt Beardslee, Executive Director

 James contributed to several ecological studies of bird migration in Europe and the Middle East before moving to the USA in 2002.
 His experience also includes investigating the treatment of leukemia and HIV through gene therapy and bone marrow transplant at Fred Hutchinson Cancer Research Center and the University of Washington.
 In his spare time James enjoys climbing, fishing, skiing and playing the cello.
 He currently lives in Leavenworth, WA.

-Nick Gayeski, Aquatic Ecologist
+Dr. Nick Gayeski, Aquatic Ecologist

 Jamie Glasgow, Director of Science and Research (Ecology)